elbersb/segregation/README.md

 segregation
 ===========

-An R package to calculate entropy-based segregation indices, with a focus on the mututal information index (M).
+An R package to calculate entropy-based segregation indices, with a focus on the Mutual Information Index (M).

 -   calculate total, between, within, and local segregation
 -   decompose differences in total segregation over time